romandb21/ensae-prog24/README.md

 - **Complete unit tests** to validate every component of the project.
 - Detailed documentation of algorithmic choices and results.

-ensae-prog24/

-│

-├── main.py              # Main execution script

-├── grid.py              # Grid and move management

-├── solver.py            # Solving algorithm implementations

-├── tests/               # Unit tests

-│   ├── test_grid.py     # Tests for grid management

-│   ├── test_solver.py   # Tests for solving algorithms

-├── README.md            # Project documentation

-└── requirements.txt     # Dependency file (empty or to be completed)
+## Project Structure
+Here is the structure of this repository:

+ensae-prog24/ │ ├── main.py # Main execution script ├── grid.py # Grid and move management ├── solver.py # Solving algorithm implementations ├── tests/ # Unit tests │ ├── test_grid.py # Tests for grid management │ ├── test_solver.py # Tests for solving algorithms ├── README.md # Project documentation └── requirements.txt # Dependency file (empty or to be completed)